Alejogb1/job-board/blog-data/how-do-i-calculate-fully-connected-layer-dimensions.md

 id: "how-do-i-calculate-fully-connected-layer-dimensions"
 ---

-Alright, let's talk fully connected layer dimensions.
+, let's talk fully connected layer dimensions.
 It's a topic that often trips people up, especially when they're just starting out with neural networks.
 I remember one project back in '16, involved image classification with a network that kept throwing errors.
 Turns out, the problem wasn't with the core architecture itself, but with the dimensions I was passing into the fully connected layers.
 So, I've definitely been there.

 The core issue boils down to understanding how information flows through the network, and the role of matrix multiplications in that flow.
 A fully connected (or dense) layer essentially transforms its input by multiplying it with a weight matrix and then typically adding a bias vector.
 The output then becomes the input to the next layer or, if it's the last layer, the final prediction.
 To calculate dimensions, we need to know the input size, the desired output size, and that's what dictates the shape of the weight matrix.
 Let’s break it down.

 Let's assume we have a generic layer where:

-*   **Input:** Represents the data coming into the layer.
+- **Input:** Represents the data coming into the layer.
 This can be a vector or a flattened feature map (a multi-dimensional array reshaped into a single vector).
-*   **Weights:** This is the learnable parameter matrix that performs the transformation.
+- **Weights:** This is the learnable parameter matrix that performs the transformation.
-*   **Bias:** This is an optional learnable vector that adds a constant to each element of the output.
+- **Bias:** This is an optional learnable vector that adds a constant to each element of the output.
-*   **Output:** The result of the linear transformation (matrix multiplication and bias addition).
+- **Output:** The result of the linear transformation (matrix multiplication and bias addition).

 The fundamental formula governing a fully connected layer is: